 Where it becomes necessary to construct retaining walls to contain cut slopes, establish the right-of-way limit a minimum of 1.2 times the wall height behind the fill face of the wall.
-Where it becomes necessary to construct retaining walls to contain fill slopes, establish the right-of-way limit as the lessor of either 15 feet beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall and the exposed face of the wall.
+Where it becomes necessary to construct retaining walls to contain fill slopes, establish the right-of-way limit as the lessor of either 15 feet beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall or 1.2 times the wall height beyond the exposed face of the wall addition, right-of-way must completely cover all retaining wall footings, MSE wall reinforcing, and wall anchorages.
+Depending upon the design of the wall, additional right of way may be required to construct the wall.